AgonConsole8/agon-vdp/video/pingo/vdu_pingo.md

 onto the bitmap belonging to the render primitive.
 This command must be used in order to perform the render operation; it does <i>not</i> happen automatically, when other commands change some of the render parameters.

+## Delete Control Structure
+<b>VDU 23, 0, &A0, sid; &48, 19</b> :  Delete Control Structure<br>

+This command deinitializes an existing control structure, assuming that it exists in the designated buffer.
+The buffer is subsequently deleted, as part of processing for this command.

+## Sample

 The following image illustrates the concept.